 Ford STEAM Experience video

 The Metropolitan Nashville Public School system has over 83,000 students with 12 comprehensive high schools and over 266 active business partners.
-A few years ago they developed a Master Plan adopting the Ford NGL Model, which has resulted in increasing their graduation rate by over 20% and their attendance to 93% in less than 7 years.
+A few years ago they developed a Master Plan adopting the Ford NGL Model, which has resulted in an increase of their graduation rate by over 20% and their attendance to 93% in less than 7 years.
 Ford NGL blends the expertise of stakeholders within and across communities.
 Three distinct but interconnected strands comprise the Ford NGL framework, which enables whole communities to design and carry out a long-term plan for revitalizing education:

 Transforming Teaching and Learning